 What is the enrolment process?

-Enrolment is obtained by requesting an enrolment pack or contacting the Registrar at the College during the formal enrolment period from March until the end of May.
+Enrolment is obtained by requesting an enrolment pack or contacting the Registrar at the College.
 Documents required with submission of the enrolment application include:

 - the completed enrolment form

 - AIR Immunisation history statement